dungwinux/-blog/trophy.md

 ### October 7, 2024

 Released: _It's Not Easy Being Green: On the Energy Efficiency of Programming Languages_ (Nicolas van Kempen, Hyuk-Je Kwon, Dung Tuan Nguyen, Emery D. Berger).
-Link to [arxiv](https://arxiv.org/abs/2410.05460).
+We worked together for 2 years investigating energy consumption in programming languages and current claims of it.
+This is my first paper submitted to [arxiv](https://arxiv.org/abs/2410.05460).

 ### January - April, 2023

 Participated in MITRE eCTF.
 Our team, UMazda, secured 9th place out of 16 teams.
 Despite only able to attack a few numbers of designs, I learned a lot about designing secure communication protocols, embedded programming in Rust, and porting code from C to Rust.
 [Credential link](https://credsverse.com/credentials/caaf493d-d647-42b0-8e0c-e26836fca77c).
+Design source code can be found [here](https://gitlab.com/umass-mitre-ectf/2023-ectf-design).

 ### August 23, 2016

 [Commited](https://github.com/winux8yt3/vmath/commit/99494276082fe436df3922cce6825cd893080d6b) my first interpreter and project to GitHub.
 Originally, this project is published on SourceForge under the name [_√Math Xplorer_](https://sourceforge.net/projects/vmath-xplorer/).
-But I could not understand how to handle code on SourceForge, so I moved the whole project to GitHub after learning about it.
-This is also the first time I experiemented with VS Code to write and push code in Git repository.
+But I could not understand how to handle Mercurial on SourceForge, so I moved the whole project to GitHub for git.
+This is also the first time I experiemented with VS Code to write and push code in git repository.
 As to the versioning rationale, I was heavily inspired by Windows build number at the time.